chapter 8

 Transliteration: Shukran li-musa'adatik, ana uqaddiru dhalika haqqan.

-Arabic Transliteration (with English word meaning): Shukran [thank you] li-musa'adatik [for your (masculine) help], ana [I] uqaddiru [I appreciate] dhalika [that (masculine)] haqqan [truly/really].
+Word-by-word: Shukran [thank you] li-musa'adatik [for your (masculine) help], ana [I] uqaddiru [I appreciate] dhalika [that (masculine)] haqqan [truly/really].

-Practice the phrases you learned so far or any new phrases, you can use the AI chatbot or translator provided/تدرب على العبارات التي تعلمتها حتى الآن أو أي عبارات جديدة، يمكنك استخدام روبوت الدردشة أو المترجم المتوفر
+تدرب على العبارات التي تعلمتها حتى الآن أو أي عبارات جديدة، يمكنك استخدام روبوت الدردشة أو المترجم المتوفر